sauravxcode/sauravxcode/README.md

 <img src="https://github.com/sauravxcode/sauravxcode/blob/main/name.svg"/>

 # About Me
-Hello, I'm <b>Saurav Chaturvedi</b>, a BCA student at MSI, Delhi, with a passion for becoming a full-stack developer.
+Hello, I'm <b>Saurav Chaturvedi</b>, a BCA student at <a href="http://www.msit.in/"> <b>Maharaja Surajmal Institute of Technology</b></a>, Delhi, with a passion for becoming a full-stack developer.
 Currently honing my skills in both front-end and back-end development and I've also worked as a freelance graphic designer and video editor, I'm eager to learn and excited to make cool stuff with technology.

 ## Language and Tools